auth0/auth0-python/README.rst

     auth0.connections.update('con_ErZf9LpXQDE0cNBr', {'name': 'MyNewName'})

-That's it! using the ``get`` method of the connections endpoint we can verify that the rename actually happened.
+That's it!
+Using the ``get`` method of the connections endpoint we can verify that the rename actually happened.

 .. code-block:: python